-- with shape parameter smaller than 1 and Gaussian) with characteristics same as those in the previous experiment.
-In this case we investigate how the classical estimators of raw moments behave when varying the tail type of the marginal distribution of the underlying stochastic process.
-To this aim, in Fig. 7 we plot on a semi-logarithmic scale the prediction intervals of the sample moments against the moment order (assuming - $\Delta = 1$), for the four distributions.
-It can be seen that the tail type significantly influences the reliability of moment estimators.
-The heavier the distribution tail, the more uncertain the sample moments are.
-This is especially the case for high moments, because they depend enormously on the distribution tail and non-normality affects significantly their statistical properties.
-Analogous considerations apply to aggregated series (i.e. $\Delta > 1$). - It is emphasized that the vertical axes in Fig. 7 span more than 10 orders of magnitude yet the prediction limits do not necessarily bracket the true value of the moment.
-Particularly for the Pareto distribution the true (population) values of the 5th and 6th moments are infinite while their statistical estimates are finite and the entire graph does not provide any hint that these high moments differ so essentially from the lower - ones.
-Another important conclusion drawn from Fig. 7 is that the prediction limits in the case of the Gaussian distribution are dramatically narrower than in all other cases.
+Fig. 6.
+Log-log plots of the prediction intervals of the sample moments versus the scale Δ for various orders q.

+It is emphasized that the vertical axes in Fig. 8 span more than 10 orders of magnitude yet the prediction limits do not necessarily bracket the true value of the moment.
+Particularly for the Pareto distribution the true (population) values of the fifth and sixth moments are infinite while their statistical estimates are finite and the entire graph does not provide any hint that these high moments differ so essentially from the lower ones.
+Another important conclusion drawn from Fig. 8 is that the prediction limits in the case of the Gaussian distribution are dramatically narrower than in all other cases.
 As the Gaussian distribution has been dominating in classical statistical applications and perhaps in statistical thinking, this fact may explain why the multifractal applications were misled to neglect the huge uncertainty of high moment estimates and its impact on modelling.